 How to Get Rid of Crickets

-If you have a large number of crickets in your house, they can become a real pest and you will want to get rid of them.
+If you have a large number of crickets in your house, they can become a real pest, and you will probably want to get rid of them.
 For others, they are a sign of good luck.
 In China and Japan, they are kept as pets because of this.

 I'll never forget the first time I killed a cricket in my sister's house.
 She believed a cricket brought good luck.
 Of course, I didn't know that.
 Her anger wasn't kept to herself.
 I never killed a cricket there again.